 Time Zone - defines the time zone for Account's web portal.
 All CDRs for the Account will reflect he time zone selected.

 Language - defines the language of the Account's web portal.

 Batch Tag - the tag applied to a particular Account for the purpose of filtering.
 Tags can be updated via xls(x)/csv files.
 Tags are useful to define properties allocated to Accounts such as calling cards/vouchers etc. Through the use of tags, switch operators may easily distinguish, or filter Accounts by type and purpose.

 Class - by setting up Account Classes, a user can automatically enable or disable features and settings in various Accounts.
 The Class feature is useful when a large number or batch of Accounts is created as it automates the process of pre-defining the features available.
 An additional benefit of the ability to create classes is that it enables the user to select and modify predefined classes easily on the Accounts Classes page.

 Description - this field provides the ability to list important information (notes) about an Account.
 The description is visible on the "Accounts" web interface and is searchable so you can search for an Account based on its description.

 Routing Group - provides the ability to select a Routing Group for the Account's outgoing calls.

 Service Plan - mandatory field to complete Account creation.
 Users should select/define the appropriate Service Plan including the tariffs that match the currency of each Account.
 Thus, the Account will use a service plan and tariff assigned to it.

 Balance - field that defines the amount of credit available to an Account at the stage of Account creation.
 Once the Account is created, this field is not available to update balances.
-To top-up an Account's Balance once it has been created it is necessary to use the "Add Funds" option (see "here." ).
-See more details
+To top-up an Account's Balance once it has been created it is necessary to use the "Add Funds" option (see "Maintenance" section of Account properties).
+See more details here.

 Credit Limit - field that defines the amount of funds that an Account can spend in advance.
 See more details here.